23. Mixture models

 # Package replicates in data frame for plotting

-df_res = pd.DataFrame(data=bs_reps, columns=["α1*", "b1*", "α2*", "b2*", "w*"])
+df_res = pl.DataFrame(data=bs_reps, schema=["α1*", "b1*", "α2*", "b2*", "w*"])

 p = bebi103.viz.corner(

-samples=df_res.loc[inds, :],
+samples=df_res,#.loc[inds, :],

 parameters=["α1*", "b1*", "α2*", "b2*", "w*"],